costas-basdekis/Shadows.js/README.md

 Finally working!
 ==

-It's in a fully functional state, and demo allows the user to move the light source, in a fixed room
+It's in a fully functional state, and demo allows the user to move the light source, in several rooms.

 Todo:
 --
+1. Fix bugs
-1. Optimize
+2. Optimize
-2. Simplify
+3. Simplify
-3. Allow user to add boxes/lines in the demo app
+4. Allow user to add shapes/lines in the demo app
-4. Remove python.js
+5. Remove python.js

 Python.js